HeroGamers/Nisseven/README.md

 1. Clone the *master* branch of the Nisseven repository.
 2. Make sure to have [Node.js](https://nodejs.org/) installed on your machine.
 3. Run `npm install` in the Nisseven folder.
 4. After installing all the dependencies, make sure there's a valid SSL certificate inside of a directory named config/sslcert (project root -> config folder -> sslcert folder), and that the folder contains a valid `origin.pem` file, and a `privatekey.pem` file.
+If you don't have a SSL certificate, one can be [generated using OpenSSL](https://www.ibm.com/support/knowledgecenter/SSMNED_5.0.0/com.ibm.apic.cmc.doc/task_apionprem_gernerate_self_signed_openSSL.html).
 5. Run `npm run start` - The server should running now, and can be accessed through the HTTP and HTTPS ports on the machine where the webserver is running.
 6. Make any wanted changes to the `settings.json` file inside of the config directory, if wanted.
 Here you can customize the Admin profiles as well.